 The list of options available in the Exclusion Tab to configure the exclusion list is as follows:

 - OLE DB connection manager: SSIS Term Extraction Transformation only supports the OLE DB connection manager to connect with the server holding the exclusion list.
 So, select an existing one from the drop-down list if you already created it.
 Or, if you want to create a new connection, then click on the New button.

 - New: Create a New connection to a database using the OLE DB Connection Manager dialog box.

 - Table or view: Select the table or view from the drop-down list which contains the exclusion terms.

 - Column: Select the column name from the table or view which contains the exclusion terms.

 - Configure Error Output: Click on this button to configure the errors.

-- Noun and noun phrase: If you select this option then the transformation will extract both Nouns and Noun Phrases from the input text.
-Please refer Extract Nouns and Noun Phrases using Term Extraction Transformation in SSIS for further reference.
+- Noun and noun phrase: The SSIS Term Extraction transformation will extract both Nouns and Noun Phrases from the input text.
+Please refer to Extract Nouns and Noun Phrases using Term Extraction Transformation for further reference.

-- TFIDF: If you select this option then Score column will store the information of, TFIDF value of the Term.
+- TFIDF: The Score column will store the information on the TFIDF value of the Term.